TZstatsADS/Fall2017-project5-grp4/README.md

 	+ Size: 1302 labeled sound recordings
 	+ Format: each recording is a wav file
 	+ Content: 10 classes of sounds ( air_conditioner, car_horn, children_playing, dog_bark, drilling, enginge_idling, gun_shot, jackhammer, siren, and street_music )
-	+ Usage: 30% of the data is regarded as test data
+	+ Usage: 70% of the data is regarded as training set, while the rest of the data is used as test set

 + **Feature**
 	+ Tool: Librosa library in Python
 	+ Methods:
-		+ melspectro gram (Compute a Mel-scaled power)
+		+ melspectro gram (compute a Mel-scaled power)
 		+ mfcc: Mel-frequency cepstral coefficients
 		+ chorma-stft: chromagram from a waveform/power spectrogram
 		+ spectral_contrast: Compute spectral contrast, using method